danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Convolutional Neural Network.md

 ![[Pasted image 20230711173342.png]]
 ## Strides
 The stride indicates how many pixels we want to move right when we slide the kernel over the image.
-The strides affects the output image size, and for a given s, we get:
+The strides affects the output image (feature map) size, and for a given s, we get:
 ![[Pasted image 20230711173658.png]]
 The size of the receptive field grows exponentially with respect to the number of layers with stride>1
 ![[Pasted image 20230711173817.png]]